vincentnam/docker_datalake/README.md

 - Handle any type of data
 - Handle any volumetry of datas
 - Make it easy to deploy the architecture
 - Make an interoperable architecture through the usage of REST API whenever it is possible

+The development of this architecture will integrate a semantic dimension in the development of services and features.

 ## Table of content <a name="Tableofcontent"></a>